GSAPP-CDP/Smorgasbord/src/content/modules/11-interactive-web/110-data-and-apis.md

 ### Wrap it in a `getWeatherData()` function

+Function is a term that comes out of mathematics.
+You may remember hearing it in your high school algebra class.
+The basic idea of a function is simple — it’s a relationship between a set of inputs and a set of outputs.

+#### What is a Function?

+A function is a block of code that returns a result.
+Think of a function like a box that isn’t aware of the outside world.
+It only knows what you tell it and when you ask it something (run or call), it will reply with an answer.

 Functions encapsulate a set of commands pertaining to one set of functionality.
-In this case, we are getting weather data.
+In this case, the input is the zipcode and the output is the weather data.
+The purpose of this function is to get the weather data.
 To make it clear, that's what we'll name the function. _Don't forget to invoke the function_.

 ```js
 const getWeatherData = () => {